Aged Care information on COVID-19

 Discharging new and returning residents during COVID-19

-A consistent approach will provide confidence that all new and returning residents at the time of discharge from hospital to RACFs have been screened by an appropriate medical officer and:
+A consistent approach was adopted to provide confidence that all new and returning residents at the time of discharge from hospital to RACFs have been screened by an appropriate medical officer and:

 - were not experiencing acute respiratory symptoms or fevers compatible with COVID-19 and